Nicholas Roerich: Revolution and emigration to United States

 After the February Revolution of 1917 and the end of the czarist regime, Roerich, a political moderate who valued Russia's cultural heritage more than ideology and party politics, had an active part in artistic politics.
 With Maxim Gorky and Aleksandr Benois, he participated with the so-called "Gorky Commission" and its successor organization, the Arts Union (SDI).
 Both attempted to gain the attention of the Provisional Government and Petrograd Soviet on the need to form a coherent cultural policy and, most urgently, to protect art and architecture from destruction and vandalism.

 Meanwhile, illness forced Roerich to leave the capital and reside in Karelia, the district bordering Finland.
 He had already quit the presidency of the World of Art society, and he now quit the directorship of the School of the Imperial Society for the Encouragement of the Arts.
-After the October Revolution and the acquisition of power of Lenin's Bolshevik Party, Roerich became increasingly discouraged about Russia's political future.
-During early 1918, he, Helena, and their two sons George and Svetoslav immigrated to Finland.
+After the October Revolution put Lenin and the Bolsheviks in power, Roerich became increasingly discouraged about Russia's political future.
+During early 1918, he, Helena, and their two sons George and Svetoslav emigrated to Finland.

 Two unresolved historical debates are associated with Roerich's departure.
-First, it is often claimed that Roerich was a major candidate to direct a people's commissariat of culture (the Soviet equivalent of a ministry of culture), which the Bolsheviks considered establishing in 1917–1918, but he refused to accept the job.
+First, it is often claimed that Roerich was a major candidate to direct a "People's Commissariat of Culture ", which the Bolsheviks considered establishing in 1917–1918, but he refused to accept the job.
 In fact, Benois was the most likely choice to direct any such commissariat.
 It seems that Roerich was a preferred choice to manage its department of artistic education; the topic is rendered moot by the fact that the Soviets elected not to establish such a commissariat.